About the Program

 Students complete a minimum of 34 course units, not including language, and maintain a minimum overall grade point average of 3.0 (3.5 or above in history graduate courses).
 Courses that are being applied to the program must be taken for a letter grade.
 The program of study must conform to the following guidelines:

-A. 12 to 16 units in the first field: two graduate seminars in any combination of 275s and 280s (both must be completed by the end of the first year) and two 285s (one should be completed by the end of the first year if possible).
+A. 16 units in the first field: two graduate seminars in any combination of 275s and 280s (both must be completed by the end of the first year) and two 285s (one should be completed by the end of the first year if possible).

 Students in the field of History of Science must take, in addition to other required coursework, the historical colloquium (290) in each semester of their first two years.
 The 290 is worth 1 unit and is graded on a Satisfactory/Unsatisfactory basis.